 Through the power of mentorship, we prepare the young men of today to become the strong leaders of tomorrow.

-As a nonprofit and fraternal organization with independent programs, Lambda D-R-E-A-M provides mentorship to worldwide communities through our philanthropy workforce of brotherhood consisting of active duty and veteran membership.
-Our role within the public is to advocate and elevate a robust mentorship program accessible to local communities with a programmatic emphasis on promoting education, professional mentoring of youth, and encouraging a wide range career opportunities.
+As a nonprofit and fraternal organization with independent programs, Lambda D-R-E-A-M provides mentorship to worldwide communities through our philanthropy workforce of brotherhood consisting of active duty and veteran members.
+Our role is to advocate and elevate a robust mentorship program accessible to local communities with a programmatic emphasis on promoting education, professional mentoring of youth, and exploration of career opportunities.

 History of D-R-E-A-M